Get exclusive member benefits & effect social change. Join Today

 Sampling fluid from the affected joint will help pinpoint the type of bacterial infection causing the inflammation.
 Joint fluid is typically transparent and thick.
 A bacterial infection will usually change its appearance.

 Your doctor will prescribe an antibiotic after they identify the bacterium causing the infection.
 You might receive antibiotics intravenously so the medication flows directly into your bloodstream.
 Your doctor may follow up by giving you an oral antibiotic.
-Antibiotic treatment might take two to six weeks, depending on the type of bacterial infection and your overall medical condition.
+Antibiotic treatment might take 2 to 6 weeks, depending on the type of bacterial infection you have and your overall medical condition.

 Your doctor might drain the fluid around the joint.
 This helps reduce pressure and eliminate harmful bacteria.
-Arthroscopy is a common procedure for this.
-It involves using tubes for fluid draining and suctioning.
+Often, this is done via arthroscopy.
+This procedure involves using tubes to drain and suction fluid.
 Arthrocentesis is another way to eliminate fluid.
-This procedure involves a needle penetrating the joint area.
+This procedure involves penetrating the joint area with a needle.
+In some cases, the joint must be irrigated and debrided during an open procedure.

 Follow your doctor’s instructions if they recommend exercising or moving the joint.
 Rotating or moving the joint can prevent stiffness and weakness and help promote blood flow for healing.
 Physical therapy or other rehabilitation can also help with recovery.

-Other treatments involve over-the-counter or prescribed anti-inflammatory medications to reduce any swelling and discomfort.
+Other treatments involve over-the-counter or prescription anti-inflammatory medications to reduce any swelling and discomfort.
 Resting the affected area, elevating the joint, and applying warm or cold compresses might also help ease the pain and inflammation.
-Follow your doctor’s instructions on how to help recovery.
+Follow your doctor’s instructions on how to recover.

 Written by: The Healthline Editorial Team